AntonZudin/Contest-1-ML-EF-MSU/README.md

 Steps undertaken with MLP:
 * Encoding categorial features
-* Manual search for the best parameters
+* Manual search for the best hyperparameters
 * Splitting into train and test datasets